Gluten Free Pumpkin Pudding

 Why does the recipe temper the eggs before combining them with the hot milk?

-The recipe uses a classic tempering method: scoop 1 cup of the hot milk-sugar mixture and pour it slowly into the whisked eggs while stirring constantly.
-This gradually raises the egg temperature so they can be safely added back to the hot pot without scrambling — the instructions specifically flag this step as required to avoid scrambled eggs.
+I use a classic tempering method: scoop 1 cup of the hot milk-sugar mixture and pour it slowly into the whisked eggs while stirring constantly.
+This gradually raises the egg temperature so they can be safely added back to the hot pot without scrambling — this step is required to avoid scrambled eggs.

 Can I use arrowroot starch instead of cornstarch?

 Yes.
-The recipe lists both cornstarch and arrowroot starch as options (1/4 cup of either) for thickening the pudding.
+Both cornstarch and arrowroot starch work (1/4 cup of either) for thickening the pudding.
 Both behave similarly here and keep the dessert gluten-free.

 What are the serving options for this pudding?